 On June 25, 2021, the Company completed the acquisition of Four Technologies, Inc. ("Four"), an innovative Buy Now, Pay Later company that allows shoppers to pay for merchandise through four interest-free installments.
 Four's proprietary platform capabilities and its base of customers and retailers expand PROG Holdings' ecosystem of financial technology offerings by introducing a payment solution that further diversifies the Company's consumer fintech offerings.
 Shoppers use Four to purchase furniture, clothing, electronics, health and beauty products, footwear, jewelry, and other consumer goods from retailers across the United States.
-Four is not expected to be a reportable segment in 2022 as its revenues, loss before income taxes, and assets are not expected to be material to the Company's consolidated financial results in 2022.
+Four is not expected to be a reportable segment in 2022 as its financial results are not expected to be material to the Company's consolidated financial results in 2022.
+The Company recorded an impairment loss of \$10.2 million to partially write-off the goodwill balance of the Four reporting unit during the three months ended September 30, 2022.